GOP lawmakers, citing Pentagon emails, take aim at Amazon’s pursuit of cloud-computing business

 “Now, more than ever, we need to ask Amazon, under oath, whether it tried to improperly influence the largest federal contract in history.”

 The emails were released in late May after Joseph Schmitz sued.
-Schmitz had been the Pentagon’s inspector general during the George W. Bush administration before becoming the chief operating officer and general counsel for The Prince Group, the parent company of the defense contractor once known as Blackwater, according to his LinkedIn profile.
+Schmitz had been the Pentagon’s inspector general during the George W. Bush administration before becoming the chief operating officer and general counsel for the Prince Group, the parent company of the defense contractor once known as Blackwater, according to his LinkedIn profile.
 He also advised Trump on national security matters during the 2016 campaign.

 Schmitz also has written columns for Newsmax, the conservative online news outlet, in which he labeled the 2020 election a “farce” and claimed to have observed widespread voter fraud in Pennsylvania, echoing discredited accusations aired by Trump in response to his loss.